Henfield Museum

 Long a quiet and picturesque spot in Sussex, as the 19th century dawned, Henfield found itself a stop on the busy London to Brighton coaching route, before the railway arrived half a century later casting all else before it.
 Spurring a vibrant century long market gardening industry it was also then to depart.
 See some of the highlights of the people, places, industries and recreations of Henfield past.

-If you have historic photographs of Henfield in your personal album, please let us know and we will be happy to consider them for accession to the collection.
+We hold thousands of historic photographs and postcards in our collection.
+Please contact us to enquire or to arrange a viewing.
+If you have historic photographs of Henfield in your personal album you would like to donate, please let us know and we will be happy to consider them for accession to the collection.

 Marking the Platinum Jubilee celebrations of Queen Elizabeth II in 2022, see some of Henfield's many royal celebrations past...